EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 The SpeakerForm RPC message class as the extra field `websafeKey` so that the front end may reference a speaker entity when creating a session.

+## Additional Queries
+### Get session by duration
+Let's say you don't like sessions that are too long.
+You might want to list all the sessions that are less than an hour.
+Or you want to go in-depth on a topic and want a list of sessions over an hour.
+The `getSessionByDuration` query does this by accepting two parameters, `minDuration` and `maxDuration`.
+Users may specify either of these parameters or both to form a query.
+Durations are measured in minutes.

+### Get speaker by organization
+If you are interesting in speakers from your favaourite company or organization, you can use the `getSpeakerByOranisation` query to list them.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org